 You Can’t Change Everyone Simply Because You’ve Changed

-Loneliness can sometimes stem from feeling like you have a huge secret you’re hiding, or even a feeling of obligation to share what you’ve learned to change those around you.
+Loneliness can sometimes stem from feeling like you have a huge secret you’re hiding.
+Even a feeling of obligation to share what you’ve learned to change those around you.
 Is your loneliness stemming from a need to save people from themselves?

 Sometimes taking away the need to change other people makes your path to FI feel less isolating.
 A quick reframe if you don’t want to share some, or all of your financial outlook and process with people, might take the pressure off and help you maintain existing social connections.